-The members of our nominating and corporate governance committee are Douglas Treco, Martin Edwards and Edward Mathers.
-Mr. Treco serves as chair of the nominating and corporate governance committee.
+The members of our nominating and corporate governance committee are Martin Edwards and Edward Mathers.
+Dr. Edwards serves as chair of the nominating and corporate governance committee.
+Dr. Treco served as member of our nominating and corporate governance committee prior to his appointment as our chief executive officer effective April 1, 2023.
+Our nominating and corporate governance committee acted by written consent during 2023 and did not hold a meeting during 2023.
 Our nominating and corporate governance committee's responsibilities include:

-- recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - reviewing and making recommendations to our board of directors with respect to our board leadership structure; - reviewing and making recommendations to our board of directors with respect to management succession planning; - · developing and recommending to our board of directors corporate governance guidelines; and - overseeing a periodic evaluation of our board of directors.
+- recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - reviewing and making recommendations to our board of directors with respect to our board leadership structure; - reviewing and making recommendations to our board of directors with respect to management succession planning; - · developing and recommending to our board of directors corporate governance guidelines; - reviewing and reporting to our board of directors concerning our corporate responsibility and sustainability efforts, including the impact of environmental and social issues; and - · overseeing a periodic evaluation of our board of directors.